ucsb-cs56/w20/_lab/lab02.md

 git push origin master
 ```

-# Step 4: Start your webapp on localhost
+# Step 4: Start your webapp on `localhost`

 Assuming you are working on CSIL, you can use `mvn` to run Maven.

 * If you are working on your own machine, you'll need to install Maven on your machine.
 * We've collected [advice on how to do that here](https://ucsb-cs56-pconrad.github.io/topics/maven_installing/).

-Use `mvn compile` and `mvn exec:java` to try to run the code and get a web app running on localhost.
+Use `mvn compile` and `mvn spring-boot:run` to try to run the code and get a web app running on `localhost`.

 Note that in order to see this web app running, you'll need to be in a web browser on the same host that you are running your program on.
 * For example, if you are running on `csil-04.cs.ucsb.edu`, you'll need to be running your web browser on `csil-04.cs.ucsb.edu`.